 6. Paper chase: Troubleshoot print server problems.

-While troubleshooting the print server, ensure that your printer is in sound working condition and that all connections are secure.
+While troubleshooting the print server, ensure that your printer is in good working condition and that all connections are secure.
 Also, ensure that the printer drivers are correctly installed.
 Finally, ensure that the print spooler service is running smoothly.

 7. Troubleshoot email server problems.

 Email is the most used network application in organizations.
-Problems with the mail server can result from connectivity problems that have been discussed above.
+Problems with the mail server can result from connectivity problems that we've discussed above.
 To fix this, ensure that the Mail Exchange (MX) resources in the DNS entries are right.
 Also, ensure that there is adequate disc space for user mailboxes in the mail server.

 8. Terminal condition: Troubleshoot terminal services problems.